Sickle Cell Disease (SCD) Specimens

-Bay Biosciences provides high quality, clinical grade bio-samples, cryogenically preserved tissue, sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens from patients diagnosed with Sickle Cell Disease.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with sickle cell disease (SCD).

 Sickle Cell Disease (SCD) is a group of inherited red blood cells (RBC) disorders.
 Healthy red blood cells are round, and they move through small blood vessels to carry oxygen to all parts of the body.
 In patients who has SCD, the red blood cells become hard and sticky and look like a C-shaped farm tool called a “sickle”.
 The sickle cells die early, which causes a constant shortage of red blood cells.
 Also, when they travel through small blood vessels, they get stuck and clog the blood flow.
 This can cause Pain and other serious problems such infection, acute chest syndrome and stroke.